rancher/docs/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 ### Port Requirements for Clusters Hosted by a Kubernetes Provider

-If you are launching a cluster with a hosted Kubernetes provider such as Google Kubernetes Engine, Amazon EKS, or Azure Kubernetes Service, refer to these port requirements.
+If you are launching a cluster with a [hosted Kubernetes provider]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters). such as Google Kubernetes Engine, Amazon EKS, or Azure Kubernetes Service, refer to these port requirements.

-{{% accordion id="port-reqs-for-hosted-kubernetes" label="Click to Expand" %}}

-The following table depicts the port requirements for nodes in [hosted Kubernetes clusters]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters).

 {{< ports-imported-hosted >}}

-{{% /accordion %}}

 ### Port Requirements for Imported Clusters

-If you are importing an existing cluster, refer to these port requirements.

-{{% accordion id="port-reqs-for-imported-clusters" label="Click to Expand" %}}

 The following table depicts the port requirements for [imported clusters]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/imported-clusters/).

 {{< ports-imported-hosted >}}

-{{% /accordion %}}

 ### Port Requirements for Local Traffic